MicrosoftDocs/sql-docs/azure-sql/database/monitoring-sql-database-azure-monitor-reference.md

 [!INCLUDE [horz-monitor-ref-metrics-intro](~/../azure-sql/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-ref-metrics-intro.md)]

-For a list of commonly-used metrics for Azure SQL Database, see [Azure SQL Database metrics](monitoring-metrics-alerts.md#use-metrics-to-monitor-databases-and-elastic-pools).
+For a list of commonly used metrics for Azure SQL Database, see [Azure SQL Database metrics](monitoring-metrics-alerts.md#use-metrics-to-monitor-databases-and-elastic-pools).

 ### Supported metrics for Microsoft.Sql/servers/databases
 The following table lists the metrics available for the Microsoft.Sql/servers/databases resource type.